eea/volto-eea-design-system/website/docs/webdev/3-Guidelines/2-colours.md

 ## EEA complete color palette

-Not all colors have to be used - sometimes a simple color scheme works best
+Not all colors have to be used - sometimes a simple color scheme works best.
+Accessible text and background color combinations are included and marked with their accesibility level.

 <div style={{width:'120%',float:'left'}}>